AndrasKovacs/dtt-rtcg/README.md

 - Runtime code generation:
   - Full type safety.
   - No restriction on generated code.
 The whole language is supported; generated code can itself arbitrarily generate code.
   - Full cross-stage persistence for all types.
 Definitions can be reused in any code.
+No structural or scope-based restrictions, only typing rules.
 - Reference interpreter in Haskell.
 - Javascript backend that uses `eval` to implement runtime code generation "for real".
 - Efficient native compilation model with no runtime overheads compared to Lean or Idris.